Synthesis of Robust Optimal Strategies in Weighted Timed Games: Robustness in weighted timed games

 A play or finite play $\play= \states_0 \moveto{\move[0]} \states_1 \moveto{\move[1]} \cdots$ \emph{conforms} to a strategy $\robminstrategy$ of $\MinPl$ (resp.~$\MaxPl$) if for all $k$ such that $\states_k$ belongs to $\MinPl$ (resp.~$\MaxPl$), we have that $(\move[k]) = \robminstrategy(\states_0 \moveto{\move[0]} \cdots \states_k)$.
 For all strategies $\robminstrategy$ and $\robmaxstrategy$ of players \MinPl and \MaxPl, respectively, and for all configurations~$(\loc_0,\val_0)$, we let $\outcomes((\loc_0,\val_0),\robminstrategy,\robmaxstrategy)$ be the outcome of $\robminstrategy$ and $\robmaxstrategy$, defined as the unique maximal play conforming to $\robminstrategy$ and $\robmaxstrategy$ and starting in~$(\loc_0,\val_0)$.

 The semantics $\sem[\perturbation]{\game}$ is monotonic with respect to the perturbation $\perturbation$ in the sense that $\MinPl$ has more strategies when $p$ decreases, while $\MaxPl$ can obtain, against a fixed strategy of $\MinPl$, a smaller weight when $p$ decreases.
-Formally, (see Appendix~\ref{app:sem-strat_MinMax} for the detailed proof),
+Formally, we have:

 \begin{restatable}{lemma}{lemSemstratMinMax} Let $\game$ be a \WTG, and $\perturbation > \perturbation' \geq 0$ be two perturbations.
 Then \begin{enumerate} \item $\rStratMin{\perturbation} \subseteq \rStratMin{\perturbation'}$;